djalbat/easy/README.md

 The `getBounds` method takes optional `includeBorder` and `includeMargin` arguments in a similar vein to the `getWidth` and `getHeight` methods.

-## Other methods

-The `Button` class has the following method:

-- `onClick` takes a handler which is invoked every time the left or middle mouse button is clicked.
+The value of the third `mouseButton` argument of the handler passed to the `onMouseXXX` method is either `Element.LEFT_MOUSE_BUTTON`, `Element.MIDDLE_MOUSE_BUTTON` or `Element.RIGHT_MOUSE_BUTTON`.
+If you want the native event object passed to callbacks instead, use the `on()` method.

+Check the source of the `Element` class for the use of namespaces in event handlers.

-The first argument is the click handler, the second argument is an optional value specifying the mouse button, the default value being `Element.LEFT_MOUSE_BUTTON` and the other being `Element.MIDDLE_MOUSE_BUTTON`.
+The second argument of the `onClick` method is an optional value specifying the mouse button, the default value being `Element.LEFT_MOUSE_BUTTON` and the other being `Element.MIDDLE_MOUSE_BUTTON`.
 Only the left and middle mouse buttons are supported, not the right button.
 The `Button` constructor also takes these two arguments in addition to the standard first argument.

+In the case of the `Link` class, the click handler is passed the value of the underlying element's `href` attribute.

+## Other methods

+The `Input`, `TextArea` and `Select` class have the following method:

+- `onChange` takes a handler which is invoked every time the value of the element changes.

 The `Input` and `TextArea` classes both have the following methods:

-- `onChange` takes a handler which is invoked every time the value of the element changes by way of a keypress.
 - `getSelectionStart`
 - `getSelectionEnd`

-Note that the behaviour of the `onChange` method is different from the jQuery method it abstracts away from.

 The `TextArea` class has the following methods: